 This bias against knowledge manifested itself most recently when the otherwise saintly inventor Sir James Dyson had a crack at people who want to go to university to learn French lesbian poetry rather than applying themselves to matters technical.

 The speech again showed that Mr Gove has a real fondness for words:

 It’s like professing a love of cookery – hymning the beauty of perfectly baked souffles or rhapsodising over richly unguent risottos – and then saying the most important thing about food is checking the calorie count in every mouthful.
 Isn’t an obsession with measurement the enemy of enjoyment, the desire to assess and examine the death of learning for its own sake?

 Who else around the Cabinet table would attempt that?
-He’s also a politician whose speeches brim with sentences not clauses devoid of verbs.
-But even Mr Gove aspires to a good soundbite in his speeches:
+He’s also a politician whose speeches brim with sentences, not clauses devoid of verbs.
+And that’s especially important with an education speech.
+But even a Michael Gove speech aspires to a good soundbite:

 Exams matter because motivation matters.

 His speech included some good word-pairing…a favoured technique of exquisite orators such as Ronald Reagan:

 Humans are hard-wired to seek out challenges.
 And our self-belief grows as we clear challenges we once thought beyond us.